GeoMOER/geoAI/docs/units/_spotlight01/spotlight01-02_test.md

 ### Gemfile.lock

-If you want to fix a certain combination of Gems and versions thereof, use this file.
+If you want to fix a certain combination of Gems and versions there of, use this file.
 It assures (hopefully) that the page can be served independent of the local gem installation.

 ## Folders